Find the best deal and the right cover.

 Trauma insurance, with all its medical jargon and varying options, means it’s not always straight forward to compare policies.
 What is covered with one policy might not be covered with another – and sometimes this isn’t easy to spot until claim time.
 Certain policies are best suited for families, and there are buy-back, stand-alone vs accelerated options to consider.
 Similarly, the same cover might cost hundreds less with another provider.

-After a quick break down of your current situation, you’ll get online advice from one of our registered financial advisers.
+After a quick break down of your current situation, you’ll get online advice from one of our financial adviser.
 They’ve got in-depth knowledge of a whole range of trauma covers, so can help structure yours in the most cost-effective way.
 Because insurers pay us a commission, our service is 100% free for you.

 HOW DOES TRAUMA INSURANCE WORK?